Sergei Korolev: Portrayals in fiction

-The science fiction novel by Paolo Aresi titled Korolev was published in the Italian magazine series Urania in April 2011.

 In 2011 the British writer Rona Munro produced the play Little Eagles on Korolev's life – its premiere was from 16 April to 7 May 2011, in an RSC production at the Hampstead Theatre, with Korolev played by Darrel D'Silva and Yuri Gagarin by Dyfan Dwyfor.

 He was played by Mikhail Filippov in the 2013 Russian film Gagarin: First in Space.

-Public Service Broadcasting released a remix album in 2016, which included two remixes of a track named "Korolev", after Sergei Korolev.

 He was portrayed by Vladimir Ilyin in the 2017 Russian film The Age of Pioneers.

 According to Ronald D. Moore, the creator of the alternate history TV series For All Mankind, the divergence point of the alternate timeline was that Korolev instead survives the surgery in 1966, which leads to the Soviets landing on the moon first.
 Korolev then also appears in the second season, where he is portrayed by Endre Hules.

-Korolev city is the name of the fictional human colony on Mars in the Brazilian sci-fi novel Crônicas do Cretáceo (The Cretaceous Chronicles), published in 2020.
+The popular music band Public Service Broadcasting released the song “Korolev” in 2015 as a tribute to Sergei Korolev.
+It features as a B-Side to the single “Sputnik” which is taken from their album “The Race For Space”.